 - ▶ Make sure that the following control and electrical requirements are met so the safety laser scanner can fulfill its protective function. - A restart interlock must be implemented depending on applicable national regulations or required reliability of the safety function.
-If a restart interlock is required, it must be implemented in the external controller. - When using a safety controller, different signal levels of both OSSDs in an OSSD pair must be detected depending on applicable national regulations or required reliability of the safety function.
-The maximum discrepancy time tolerated by the control must be selected according to the application. - In order to reach higher electromagnetic compatibility under rough electromagnetic ambient conditions, we recommend setting the input filter time of the connected control (on-off filter) to a value ≥ 5 ms. Please note that this increases the response time of the total system by at least this set filter time. - The output signals from an OSSD pair must not be connected to each other. - In the machine controller, both signals from an OSSD pair must be processed separately.
+Each OSSD pair in the safety laser scanner is equipped with an internal restart interlock. - When using a safety controller, different signal levels of both OSSDs in an OSSD pair must be detected depending on applicable national regulations or required reliability of the safety function.
+The maximum discrepancy time tolerated by the control must be selected according to the application. - The output signals from an OSSD pair must not be connected to each other. - In the machine controller, both signals from an OSSD pair must be processed separately.

-Figure 34: Dual-channel and isolated connection of OSSD1 and OSSD2
+Figure 38: Dual-channel and isolated connection of OSSD1 and OSSD2